cis-famu/oer-assignment-oer-group-2/Chapter 5.md

 ## Review Questions
 1. A program that tests a function is called a _____ program.

 2. TRUE/FALSE: When using a value-returning function, you must have a return type.

 3. Formal parameters are ______ variables, while actual parameters _____ have to be variables A.) never, always
 B.) sometimes, always
 C.) always do not
 D.) sometimes, never

 Answers 1. driver  2.
 True  3.
 C.) always do not

 ## Summary
-  - A function in C++, much like a function in algebra, serves the purpose of computation and with given numbers, the program will use the function to compute values.
+  - A function in C++, much like a function in algebra, serves the purpose of computation, and with given numbers, the program will use the function to compute values.
   - Functions, also called modules, are like miniature programs that enable you to divide a program into manageable tasks.
   - Pre-defined functions are organized into libraries, and you can call them into your file by using header files such as iostream and cmath
   - Functions purpose also serve to increase the readability of the program by decreasing the complexity of the main